fau-advanced-separations/CADET-Process/docs/source/user_guide/optimization/optimization_problem.md

 In order to reduce the complexity of the optimization problem, dependencies between individual variables can be defined.
 For more information, refer to {ref}`variable_dependencies_guide`.

+For more information on how to configure optimization variables of multi-dimensional parameters, refer to {ref}`variable_indices_gude.

 (objectives_guide)=
 ## Objectives